 2018 Small School National Championship Tournament Logistics Information

-The 2018 Small School National Championship Tournament will be held at the Hyatt Regency O'Hare hotel in Rosemont, IL, on April 27–29, 2018.
-This is the same hotel that hosted the 2017 SSNCT.
+The 2018 Small School National Championship Tournament (SSNCT) was held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on April 27–29, 2018.
+The 2017 SSNCT was also held at this site.

 April 27–29, 2018 (Friday–Sunday).

 Participants will check in on Friday, April 27 and have the opportunity to meet each other and play scrimmage matches on official NAQT questions.